 This evening at 5:45 pm, we’ll meet them in the pub, staying for dinner after happy hour.
 We’re so looking forward to socializing once again.
 The views are spectacular from the pub, and there’s no doubt we’ll have a great evening.

 |The cemetery overlooks a yacht club and the sea.|

 Undoubtedly, the second of our four-holiday homes will serve us well.
 Of course, as any of our avid readers are aware, the fact this property and the next are located on farms was highly instrumental in our booking these particular properties.

 On Thursday, we’ll pack with no worry as to the distribution of the weight of the luggage, except, of course, for the fact Tom has to haul the bags down a flight of stairs in the house and then up 25 uneven stone steps to the street.

 |The steep steps from our holiday rental to the street.
 Tom will have to haul the heavy bags up these uneven 26 steps.|

-For now, over the next few days until we depart we’re quite content, looking forward to making new friends this evening, enjoying the gorgeous ocean views and simply “being” while reveling in my newfound well-being.
+For now, over the next few days, until we depart, we’re pretty content, looking forward to making new friends this evening, enjoying the gorgeous ocean views, and simply “being” while reveling in my newfound well-being.